 Connecticut and the Road to Independence

 Students investigate how Connecticut citizens participated in the American Revolution, looking at issues from both the Patriot and Loyalist perspectives.
 Through a variety of student activities, the dramatic sequence of events from 1763-1783 that led to American independence is brought to life.
 Students examine reproduction artifacts and analyze a primary document to explore life in Connecticut during this time.
 Using quill pens, students join the cause by signing an “oath of allegiance.”
-Fee reductions for this program are made possible by the Society of the Cincinnati in the State of Connecticut.
+Ask about our fee reductions for this program, which are made possible by the Society of the Cincinnati in the State of Connecticut.

 HIST 5.1-10, 8.1-9; CCSS R.1-2, R.4, R.6-7, R.9-10, SL.1-4, L.1, L.4, L.6, RH.6-8.1-2, RH.6-8.4, RH.6-8.6-8